nilovelez/photo-contest/README.md

 ### How often are the photos updated?
 Photos are updated automatically when the cron job runs.
 You can also update them manually from the settings page.

+### Can users disqualify photos?
+Yes, users can disqualify photos they consider inappropriate.
+Disqualified photos are excluded from the voting process.

+### How do I view all authors and their photos?
+Create a page with the shortcode `[authors_report]` to see all authors grouped by their submitted photos.

 ## Changelog

+### 1.1.0
+- Added photo disqualification feature
+- Added authors report shortcode `[authors_report]`
+- Enhanced voting interface with disqualify button
+- Improved photo management with tags

 ### 1.0.0
 - Initial release